wp-plugins/easy-testimonials/readme.txt

 4. This is the Random Testimonial Widget.

 == Changelog ==

+= 1.4.5 =
+* Fix: only output testimonial titles in the widget if the option is checked.

 = 1.4.4 =
 * Fix: output correct title with random testimonials.